-Colobus monkeys are herbivorous, eating leaves and plants.
+Colobus monkeys are herbivorous, eating leaves, bark, seeds, flowers, and some fruit.